dapr/docs/concepts/service-invocation/README.md

 2. Dapr discovers Service B's location using the [name resolution component](https://github.com/dapr/components-contrib/tree/master/nameresolution) installed for the given hosting platform.
 3. Dapr forwards the message to Service B's Dapr sidecar
     * Note: All calls between Dapr sidecars go over gRPC for performance.
 Only calls between services and Dapr sidecars are either HTTP or gRPC
-4. Service B's Dapr sidecar forwards the request to the specified endpoint (or method) on Service B.  Service B the runs its business logic code.
+4. Service B's Dapr sidecar forwards the request to the specified endpoint (or method) on Service B.  Service B then runs its business logic code.
 5. Service B sends a response to Service A.  The response goes to Service B's sidecar.
 6. Dapr forwards the response to Service A's Dapr sidecar.
 7. Service A receives the response.